massimilianobaldo/data-analysis-pokemon/README.md

   > A team of 6 Pokemon that inflicts the most damage while remaining relatively impervious to any other team of 6 Pokemon.

 All the sets used in this analysis are in the directory called [sets](https://github.com/massimilianobaldo/data-analysis-pokemon/tree/master/sets)

+The real analysis is written in RMarkdown in the file called [prosa.Rmd](https://github.com/massimilianobaldo/data-analysis-pokemon/tree/master/prosa.Rmd), so you can follow the code using RStudio

+By the way, all the files are written in italian for the presentation but I have already prepared the file in english